arcus/education_modules/data_visualization_in_open_source_software/data_visualization.md

 ## Introduction to visualizing data

 The value of a good visualization is that it can show **a lot of information** at once, much more than you get from descriptive statistics or model parameter estimates, but in a way that is **simple to interpret**.
 A good visual will be clean, informative, and easy to read.

-To display information visually, you can use a few different tools.
+To display information visually, you can use a few different tools, each of which corresponds to an element of the plot.

-## General tools for visualizing data
+## Plot elements

-The most basic tool is **position on a dimension**.
+The most basic plot element used to communicate information about your data is **position on a dimension**.

 Most plots make use of two dimensions, the x-axis and the y-axis, and you can communicate data values by where you depict data markers physically on the plot.
 For example, each of the dots in a scatterplot tell you what that data point's values are (at least roughly) for the variables plotted on the two axes.
 A typical barplot gives group membership along one axis (usually x) and shows counts along the other.
 In geographical data, the axes themselves are generally not shown in preference for displaying a map, but the implied axes are latitude and longitude.

 ![A scatter plot, showing each patient's age along the x-axis and their glucose level on the y-axis](media/intro_1.png "A scatter plot, showing each patient's age along the x-axis and their glucose level on the y-axis")

-Analysts frequently find themselves in situations where they want to depict more than two dimensions at a time, though.
+Analysts frequently find themselves in situations where they want to depict more than two dimensions at a time.
 While it is possible to create 3D plots and animated plots, there are often simpler ways to express additional dimensions --- and simpler is nearly always better when it comes to visualizations!

 You can use **color** to communicate either continuous (e.g. darker = higher value) or categorical values (e.g. red = "no" and blue = "yes"). **Shape** (e.g. circle, triangle, cross) or **line type** (e.g. solid or dashed) can also indicate category membership and have the advantage of not relying on end users' ability to distinguish color. **Size** is often used to indicate count or population values.